conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 }
 ```

-It's pretty trivial to go from an index value to a row/column value but it has to be done.
-That's the function of `indexToCoords`.
+It's trivial to go from an index value to a row/column value but it looks terrible.
+All that logic is neatly wrapped in `indexToCoords`.

 ```javascript
 const coords = indexToCoords(getMoveIndex(history[move - 1], history[move]));